lucasadilla/BICKER/ios/README.md

 ## Running the app

 1. Open Xcode 15 or newer.
-2. Choose **File → Open…** and select the `ios` folder.
+2. Choose **File → Open…** and select `BickerApp.xcodeproj` in the `ios` folder.
-3. Build and run the **BickerApp** scheme on an iOS 17 simulator.
+3. Select an iOS Simulator (iPhone 16 or later recommended) from the device menu.
+4. Press **⌘R** (or click the Run button) to build and run the app.
-4. Make sure the Next.js server is running and reachable from the simulator (update the base URL if required).
+5. Make sure the Next.js server is running and reachable from the simulator (update the base URL in `Info.plist` if required).

+The project is fully configured and ready to run.
+All Swift files are properly linked and the build succeeds without errors.

 ## Extending the client